Guinea1/AnotherScryptCoin/doc/README.md

-Anotherscryptcoin Core
+AnotherScryptCoin Core
 =============

 Setup
 ---------------------
-Anotherscryptcoin Core is the original Anotherscryptcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Anotherscryptcoin transactions, which requires approximately 22 gigabytes of disk space.
+AnotherScryptCoin Core is the original AnotherScryptCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of AnotherScryptCoin transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Anotherscryptcoin Core, visit [anotherscryptcoin.org](https://anotherscryptcoin.org/).
+To download AnotherScryptCoin Core, visit [anotherscryptcoin.org](https://anotherscryptcoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Anotherscryptcoin Core on your native platform.
+The following are some helpful notes on how to run AnotherScryptCoin Core on your native platform.

 ### Unix